MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 ## Conclusion

 Identity is central to a successful Zero Trust strategy.
-For further information or help with implementation, please contact your Customer Success team or continue to read through the other chapters of this guide, which span all Zero Trust pillars.
+For further information or help with implementation, contact your Customer Success team or continue to read through the other chapters of this guide, which span all Zero Trust pillars.

 <br/><br/>
 <!-- Include the nav bar. -->